Assisted migration of forests in North America: Indigenous people's perspectives and actions

 The Northern Institute of Applied Climate Science facilitated collaboration on a tribal climate adaptation menu for the Great Lakes region.
 The document that resulted was published in 2019 as Dibaginjigaadeg Anishinaabe Ezhitwaad: A Tribal Climate Adaptation Menu.
 The only standard term used was "assisted migration" (and this was used only once).
 The term "invasive species" was replaced either by a new term, "non-local beings", or by an Ojibwe phrase, "Bakaan ingoji ga-ondaadag", which is defined as "that which comes from somewhere else and now resides here."
 The document summarized the importance of word choice in this way:

 As of 2021, the Little Traverse Bay Bands of Odawa Indians in northern Michigan have planted tree species common to more southerly ranges, including shagbark hickory, silver maple, black walnut, swamp white oak, sassafras, and pawpaw.
 Noah Jansen, conservationist staff, explains, "I don't know which of these species are going to thrive in 50 or 100 years.
 So we cast the net broad and try to have something there that creates habitat for wildlife, sources of cultural significance for tribal members and areas to hunt and gather."

-Starting in 1492, the arrival of colonizers pushed Indigenous peoples of the Americas out of their native lands and severely constricted where they can continue to live.
 Because California is already experiencing adverse climate change effects on native vegetation, the need for adaptive responses is severe.
 Traditional use of fire in managing local ecosystems for safety and for ensuring abundance of culturally significant plant and animal foods has drawn media attention to the climate-adaptive actions by the Karuk Tribe along the Klamath River of northern California.
-But assisted migration is not a readily palatable option for Indigenous peoples, nor for their mutual relations with the ecosystems in which their cultures are enmeshed.